Surveyor Negligence – Can I Sue my Building Surveyor?

 We have dealt with a number of these cases – click here to read more about making a Japanese Knotweeed compensation claim.

-What happens if the negligent advice only comes to light later on?
+Can I sue my building surveyor if the negligent advice only comes to light later on?

 Negligence may not come to light during the renovation process itself, but it could occur where an insurance company refuses to pay repair costs for damage because a valuer failed to give a correct valuation.